Wisbech St Mary: History

+The parish is named after the dedication of its parish church to St Mary.
+The Church of St Mary is a Grade II* listed building.
+The church is essentially perpendicular but with restorations of 1894 and 1901.

 In the later Middle Ages various subordinate manors were located in the parish including Hiptofts, Jacketts, Tuddenham Hall and Bevis Hall.

 About 1400 Edward and John Hiptoft had a licence for an oratory in their house on or near the site of Hiptoft Farm, about a mile east of Murrow and a mile west of St Mary's village.
 In 1476 Isabel, wife of Sir William Norreys and widow of John Nevile, Marquess of Montagu, held 100 shillings rents of assize in Wisbech, known as 'Hiptofts rent'.
 The manor of Hiptofts was settled in 1525–6 by Christopher Coote and Elizabeth his wife on John Huddleston and others, together with the fishery and 40 shillings rent in Wisbech and Leverington.
 By 1620 it was held by Humphrey Gardiner of the Bishop of Ely as of his manor of Wisbech.

 The manor of Jackets may be traced back to the lands of John Cave in 1492–3.
 By 1542 it was in possession of the Megges family, who were tenants of a good deal of property including the Bishop of Ely's manor of Wisbech Barton; in the same year Thomas Megges died and his son Nicholas inherited.
 The next recorded owner in 1587, Henry Adams of Tydd St Mary, bequeathed it to his brother Thomas, of Duxford.
 In 1635 William Steward bequeathed it to his brother Thomas.
 It was then held of the bishop as of his manor of Wisbech.
 The name survived until at least 1777 as that of a piece of land of about 19 acres in Sayers Field, on the north side of the village street of St Mary's near an old Primitive Methodist chapel.